TalicZealot/speedrun-race-discord-bot/README.md

 * npm install
 * create a .env file for a discord authentication token
 * create a new Discord application and bot
-* configure from config.json and eloConfig.json
+* configure from config.json and eloConfig.json, launch and use the roles debug command to get role ids
 * add countdown audio file to root folder or remove audio playback from startRace.js
 * ELO uses a json storage file.
 Good enough for small servers, but I would replace it with MongoDB or another db server for a large population.
 Data handling is abstracted in ../data/data.js for easy swapping.

 ### changelog
+#### 1.5.0
+* Tournament mode for races.
+Disables new, reset and close for non-mods.
+* Added submit command, allowing mods to add a result.
+* Fixed asynch handling.
+* Changed countdown playback.
+* Added kick command for mods.
 #### 1.4.0
 * Error handling
 * Spam prevention